 Hobo spiders weave webs in the shape of funnels.
 The web vibrates when prey is caught in its tangled threads.
 Hobo spiders hide in the narrow ends of these webs and emerge when prey is caught.
 Hobo spiders feed on insects and other arthropods.

 Life Cycle & Reproduction

-The female produces one to four egg cases.
-Each egg case holds 50-100 eggs.
-The female attaches the egg cases underneath objects, usually outdoors, although occasionally in undisturbed areas in garages, basements and crawlspaces.
+The female Hobo spider produces one to four egg sacs.
+Each egg sac holds 50-100 eggs, and the female spider attaches the egg cases underneath objects.
+You can typically find hobo spider egg sacs outdoors, but they also tend to be attached inside in low-traffic or undisturbed areas like garages, basements and crawlspaces.
+The eggs hatch sometime in May or early June.
 The egg sac always incorporates soil or other foreign matter between two layers of silk.
-The females construct the egg cases and generally remain in the web until they die (usually late fall).
-The eggs hatch sometime in May or early June and Hobo spiderlings begin to emerge.
+The females construct the egg cases and generally remain in the web until they die, usually late fall.

 Most Hobo bites come from males during the Hobo’s mating season in